• Skip to main content

 Honestly, there are still huge gaps in our understanding of natural additives.
 They may be safe, particularly in small quantities, but they’re certainly not as natural as the name implies.
 Most don’t offer health benefits either, so it might be best to limit your intake as much as you can.

-Some natural additives could come also come with risks that we’re yet to identify.
+Some natural additives could even come come with risks that we’re yet to identify.

 Could Make You Nauseous

-Bai drinks contain two different types of sweeteners, both of which can make you feel nauseous.
+Bai drinks contain two different types of sweeteners, both of which have potential side effects.
+The most common one is to make you feel a little nauseous.

 The risk simply means that you should be cautious when you first have Bai drinks.
 Start with a small serving, that way you notice any side effects before they become serious.